 Our tour is centred in two areas of the north-east of the country where agricultural practices are less developed than in Western Europe.
 This provides a glimpse back in time to what our own countryside may have looked like a hundred years ago.
-Firstly we spend a few days at the Bialowieza Forest, sections of which are regarded as holding some of Europe’s last stands of virgin forest.
-The predominant trees in the primeval forest are Hornbeam, Pendunculate Oak, Small-leaved Lime, Field Maple, and Norwegian Spruce, with much dying and fallen timber left to decay naturally, enhancing the diversity of the forest ecosystem.
+Firstly we spend a few days at the Bialowieza Forest, sections of which are regarded as holding some of Europe’s last stands of virgin lowland forest.
+The predominant trees in the primeval forest are Hornbeam, Pedunculate Oak, Small-leaved Lime, Field Maple, and Norwegian Spruce, with much dying and fallen timber left to decay naturally, enhancing the diversity of the forest ecosystem.
 This rich habitat holds abundant flycatchers, woodpeckers, raptors and warblers.
-We then move north-west to the Biebrza basin where the marshes have storks, raptors, three marsh tern species and the globally threatened Aquatic Warbler.
-Being spring, all the birds will be in their best plumages and many will be singing and displaying, adding to the amazing avian experience on show.
+We then move north-west to the Biebrza basin where the marshes have storks, raptors, all three marsh tern species and the globally threatened Aquatic Warbler.
+Being spring time, all the birds will be in their best plumages and many will be singing and displaying, adding to the amazing avian experience on show.

 For those with an interest in mammals, we should see Elk as well as several deer species, but we would need a lot of luck to get a glimpse of a Wolf.
 The forest at Bialowieza is the centre for a re-introduction programme for the European Bison, and we may even see some of these massive beasts in the wild as we drive through the more remote parts of the forest.

-One morning we will enjoy a guided walk in the ancient “strict reserve” which will produce many Collared Flycatchers, the males newly arrived and displaying, together with Pied and lovely Red-breasted Flycatchers in full song.
+One morning we will enjoy a guided walk in the ancient “strict reserve” which will produce many Collared Flycatchers, the males newly arrived and displaying, together with Pied and Red-breasted Flycatchers in full song.
 The 20th century history of this area is very interesting and, indeed, sobering.
 Not even the vast forests here escaped the ravages of the world wars, as our local guide will explain.

 Later in the day we will visit a nearby lake which is known for its White-tailed Eagles and then press on to the Biebrza River basin where we will stay for a further four nights at a quaint rural hotel.
 This hotel is newly constructed in the authentic style of an old manor house, and is located inside the Biebrza National Park itself and so within easy reach of the marshes.

 The Biebrza Marshes stretch for many kilometres and host an abundance of birds.
 Notable amongst these are an internationally important population of Aquatic Warblers, plus both Greater and Lesser Spotted Eagles, Black Stork and Montagu’s Harrier, all of which breed here.
-Other interesting species include Corncrake, Spotted Crake, Common Crane, Great Egret, Ruff, Black-tailed Godwit, Little Gull, Black, White-winged and Whiskered Terns, Penduline Tit and Savi’s Warblers.
+Other interesting species include Corncrake, Spotted Crake, Common Crane, Great Egret, Ruff, Black-tailed Godwit, Little Gull, Black, White-winged Black and Whiskered Terns, Penduline Tit and Savi’s Warblers.
 Elk roam the marshes and European Beavers build their lodges in the flooded woodlands.
-If water levels are right, White-winged Terns may be in their thousands and great photographic opportunities await.
+If water levels are right, White-winged Black Terns may be in their thousands and great photographic opportunities await.

-Whilst we are in the marshes, we may take a short drive to the village of Tykocin, where an early morning visit could produce singing White-spotted Bluethroats, as well as Syrian Woodpecker and breeding Bee-eaters, the latter species at their northern limits of their distribution in this part of Poland.
+Whilst we are in the marshes, we may take a short drive to the village of Tykocin, where an early morning visit could produce singing White-spotted Bluethroats, as well as Syrian Woodpecker and breeding Bee-eaters, the latter species at the northern limits of their distribution in this part of Poland.